-‘General Hospital’ Spoilers: Nina Smashes Valentin Watch – Curtis Discovers Hidden Bug
+‘General Hospital’ Spoilers: Nina Smashes Valentin Watch, Curtis Discovers Hidden Bug

 — Maya James (@MayaVashti) April 15, 2017

 With Curtis at her side, Nina gets progressively drunker today.
-General Hospital spoilers say she smashes Valentin’s watch in anger – and then everything changes.
-Curtis is stunned that Nina wrecked the expensive watch, but something catches his eye in the remnants of the time piece.
-Curtis notices the listening device and shows it to Nina who is stunned that Anna has been eavesdropping on them.
+General Hospital spoilers say she smashes Valentin’s watch in anger and then everything changes.
+Curtis is stunned that Nina wrecked the expensive watch, but something catches his eye in the remains of the timepiece.
+Curtis notices the listening device and shows it to Nina, who is stunned that Anna has been eavesdropping on them.

 Anna Exposed As Alex, All Heck Breaks Loose

 Nina is extremely jealous of Anna, as we know from General Hospital spoilers.
 However, it’s not Anna that is the problem in Nina’s marriage.
-The reveal is coming soon, according to new General Hospital spoilers from this week’s issue of Soap Opera Digest, that Alex Devane (Finola Hughes) has taken her sister’s place and is the one harassing Valentin and stalking him and his wife Nina.
+The reveal is coming soon, according to new General Hospital spoilers from this week’s issue of Soap Opera Digest, that Alex Devane (Finola Hughes) has taken her sister’s place and is the one harassing Valentin and stalking him and his wife, Nina.

 Val: If it means that much to you.